RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.resources/aqueduct.resources.sql.md

   artifact:
   The artifact to save into this sql integration.
   table_name:
   The table to save the artifact to.
+You can also parameterize this field by passing a string parameter here.
+When this save is parameterized, the table name parameter will always be ordered before the artifact in the save operator's input list.
   update_mode:
   Defines the semantics of the save if a table already exists.
   Options are "replace", "append" (row-wise), or "fail" (if table already exists).